 Lincoln Steps Photography - Presidential Memorial - Washington DC

-• Lincoln Steps photography highlights the stunning neoclassical architecture of the presidential memorial at the western-end of the National Mall, Washington DC.
+• Lincoln Steps photography highlights the awe inspiring neoclassical architecture of the presidential memorial honouring the 16th President of the United States of America located at the western most point of the National Mall, Washington DC.

-• Including photographs of the upper Lincoln Steps, lower Lincoln Steps, eastern facade, Doric order columns, frieze, cornice, attic frieze, Indoctrination Plaque and more.
+• Including photographs of the upper marble Lincoln Steps, lower Lincoln Steps, east facing facade, Doric order columns, frieze, cornice, attic frieze, Indoctrination Plaque and more.

-• Please Take a look at my photograph gallery below.
+• Please Take a look at Liberty Photo Art's photograph gallery below.

 Lincoln Steps Photography is now available to buy in high resolution

 Interested in Lincoln Steps photography?
-Why not visit my Adobe Stock and Dreamstime portfolios with a wide range of creative and quality images available to purchase
+Please visit Liberty Photo Art's Adobe Stock and Dreamstime portfolios with a wide range of versatile, creative and quality images available to purchase

 View of the neoclassical temple from the ceremonial approach